 Ovechkin seals Capitals’ 4-3 shootout win over Sabres

-BUFFALO, N.Y.
-(AP) — Alex Ovechkin scored the tying goal and then had the decisive shootout goal, helping the Washington Capitals snap a two-game skid with a 4-3 win over the Buffalo Sabres on Friday night.
+After Buffalo’s Tage Thompson and Kuznetsov traded shootout goals, Ovechkin scored on Washington’s third opportunity.
+He drove in from the right side and faked going forehand before going backhand to chip the puck in over Dustin Tokarski at the left post.

-Anthony Mantha and Nick Jensen also scored for Washington.
+Anthony Mantha and Nick Jensen also scored in helping Washington snap a two-game skid.
 Ilya Samsonov stopped 20 shots through regulation and allowed one goal on three shootout attempts.

 The Capitals, by virtue of earning a point by reaching overtime, officially eliminated the Eastern Conference’s last-place Montreal Canadiens from playoff contention.